 If your teenager refuses to do homework, arguing with them will likely result in more frustration for both you and your child.
 And, while it’s tempting to try and force desired behavior from your child who refuses to do schoolwork, this will only escalate the situation into a power struggle.

 Homework should never be a game with winners and losers.
 If approached the right way, you and your teenager who refuses to do homework can feel like you are in this together.

 Has homework become an epic battle in your home?
 Here are four ways you can help your child have the motivation to do homework:

 Although you and your teen may be at odds when it comes to getting homework done, remember that success is a team sport.
 You are not rivals, but teammates.
 Butting heads will happen occasionally, but an attitude of teamwork can work wonders.
 Remind your teen that you are on their side and that you are ready to work together to make a game plan for success.

 2.)
 Talk openly to pinpoint struggles.

 Choose a time when both you and your teen are calm and not distracted.
 Ask specific questions to identify the specific struggles your student faces.
-For example, if your teen says, “Math is too hard,” dig deeper.
+For example, if your teenager refuses to do homework because “Math is too hard,” dig deeper.
 What aspects of class are most challenging?
 Is the subject matter confusing?
 Could your teen need tutoring?
 Or perhaps your teen feels insecure about low grades compared to peers.
 When you get to the core of the problem, you and your teen can create a solution.

 3.)
 Understand what kind of student your teen is.

-To be a good coach, it can help to identify what kind of student your teen is.
-At Shelterwood, we have found that most students fall into one of four kinds of students:
+To be a good coach, it can help to understand different types of students and then identify what kind of student your teen is.
+At Shelterwood Academy, we have found that most students fall into one of four kinds of students: